|Office of Outreach Diversity, and Equal Opporttunity (ODEO)|

 2. Have employee complete REE Form 172;

-3. Complete bottom potion of REE Form 172 and forward a completed copy of form to the Disability Program Manager;
+3. Complete and sign the bottom portion of REE Form 172 and forward a completed copy to the REE Reasonable Accommodation Program Manager;

 4. Suggest accommodation options;

-5. Contact the Disability Program Manager for additional assistance.
+5. Contact the REE Reasonable Accommodation Program Manager for additional guidance and assistance.

 Denial of Reasonable Accommodation:

-For additional information or guidance, please contact the Disability Program Manager at (202) 720-6161.
+For additional information or guidance, please contact the REE Reasonable Accommodation Program Manager at (202) 720-6161.